diazrenata/scads-plants/analysis/reports/dis.md

 2009 is problematic because the communities are very small (S = 1 and 3, N = 2 and 5 respectively).
 Similarly, winter of 2000 had 12 individuals of 2 species.
 Notably, winter 1996 had 34 individuals of 3 species, and this appears to be enough to get some interesting variation going.

-So far, this result contrasts with what I was finding earlier.
-Skewness is not always an incredible outlier.
-I am going to do this with the 1994 data to confirm that I haven't messed up somewhere.

-If this holds (and perhaps even if it doesn't) perhaps it's worth re-investigating Legendre approximation over a broader set of datasets.
-It looks like the ones I pulled might have been unusual.

 #### Shannon violins

     ## Warning in max(data$density): no non-missing arguments to max; returning -